wbingli/zsh-wakatime/README.md

 1. `brew install wakatime-cli`

-2. `cd ~/.oh-my-zsh/custom/plugins && git clone git@github.com:wbinglee/zsh-wakatime.git`
+2. `cd ~/.oh-my-zsh/custom/plugins && git clone git@github.com:wbinglee/zsh-wakatime.git` or whatever how you manage your zsh plugins.

 3. Edit your `.zshrc` file and add `zsh-wakatime` to oh-my-zsh plugins